 Painting the cupboards

-Removing the cupboard doors is really the only way to end up with a good finish and is also much easier to apply the paint with a roller.
+Removing the cupboard doors is the only way to end up with a good finish, and also much easier to apply the paint with a roller.

-More sanding then a couple of undercoats followed by a couple of topcoats is required, to really cover the aged thirsty timber.
+More sanding, followed by a couple of undercoats, followed by a couple of topcoats, is required to cover the aged thirsty timber.

-The 4 coats of paint harden the timber up nicely and hope that it’s also hard-wearing for future tenants.
+The 4 coats of paint harden the timber nicely.
+Hoping the final finish is also hard-wearing for future tenants.

 Painting the benchtop

-After sanding the laminate benchtop to create a key, cleaning down the area properly also takes time.
+After sanding the laminate benchtop to create a key, cleaning the area properly also takes time.

-Masking everything up around the benchtops takes a couple of hours but well worth the effort.
-I’m a messy painter so always need to take this step before painting anything.
+Masking everything around the benchtops takes a couple of hours but is well worth the effort.
+Especially for a messy painter, so always need this step before painting anything.

-A clear primer coat is applied, otherwise, the topcoat won’t stick – even though it’s sanded – as the benchtop is laminate.
+As the benchtop is laminate, a clear primer coat is necessary otherwise the topcoat can’t stick – even though the benchtop is sanded.